sirech/cron/README.md

 The checks aren't 100% comprehensive, though.
 When an expression can't be parsed, it's propagated back.
 There are no granular error messages.

+The error handling works through empty values instead of exceptions.
+It makes the code a bit more verbose due to the propagation, but it's more explicit about failures.
+The empty value is the first step toward using [Either values](https://arrow-kt.io/docs/apidocs/arrow-core/arrow.core/-either/).

 ## Supported Operations

 - Wildcards